IFB-ElixirFr/biosphere-microcloud/frontend/README.md

 The frontend is based on Apache2, PHP7.1 and phpMyAdmin.

 The installation is two-fold:
-* first we need to setup some basics: Apache2, PHP7.1 and phpMyAdmin
+* first we need to setup some basics (Apache2, PHP7.1 and phpMyAdmin) and mount the shared directory
-* after we setup MicroScope.
+* after we setup MicroScope

 For the first part, we adapted the procedure described [here](https://www.howtoforge.com/tutorial/centos-lamp-server-apache-mysql-php/) (based on remi repository).
 The [epel repository](https://fedoraproject.org/wiki/EPEL) is already installed on parent image.